So, your teenager wants to go vegan, huh?

 Although vegans eliminate dairy products from their diet, there are plenty of plan-based sources of this important nutrient.

 Try to make sure your teen includes plenty of leafy greens (kale, spinach, etc.) in their diet and suggest that they include tofu, legumes and fortified non-dairy plant milk as well.
-Click here for a comprehensive list of great plant-based calcium sources.

 Protein is essential for a teen’s development and wellbeing.
 Thankfully, protein is not difficult to get on a plant-based diet providing you are eating in a balanced way.